10 MCAT Study Tips to Boost Your Score

 Practice makes perfect and this is no exception for MCAT.
+One effective way to prepare yourself for the test is by familiarising yourself with the type of questions and exam length.
 You need to take as many MCAT practice tests as you can to help you gauge your abilities and knowledge.
 By doing more of the practical tests, you will know your strengths and weaknesses and you can set more time to work on those areas that need improvement.

 2. Focus on Practice More Than Content Review

 Practice helps you to build on your weak areas as you solidify your strength.
 For this reason, you should not sacrifice practice to do content review.
 While you still need knowledge of the science content, you should focus on your ability to apply basic knowledge and evaluate arguments.

 An important tip when studying for the MCAT is to put a lot of focus on accuracy rather than on speed.
 Of course, speed is of importance.
 After all, the test is timed, and you want to answer each question within the time limit.
 However, accuracy will help boost your MCAT score more effective because it will help to avoid careless mistakes.